uploadcare/uploadcare-wordpress/README.md

 ## Security issues

-If you think you ran into something in Uploadcare libraries which might have security implications, please hit us up at [bugbounty@uploadcare.com][uc-email-bounty] or Hackerone.
+If you ran into any security implication when using Uploadcare libraries, please hit us up at [bugbounty@uploadcare.com][uc-email-bounty] or Hackerone.

-We'll contact you shortly to fix an issue prior to any public disclosure.
+We'll contact you shortly to fix the issue prior to any public disclosure.

 ## Feedback